10 Things To Prepare Before Entering Vietnam

 Vietnam gets high average annual temperatures.
 However, you will occasionally encounter snow in Vietnam during the winter months, from December to February, mainly in the high mountains in the north.
 When coming there at this time, you should bring one or two warm clothes.

->> You may want to see more: dos and don’ts in Vietnam.
+>> You may want to learn more about the dos and don’ts in Vietnam.

 Besides, plan a pair of walking or running shoes for the trip to explore the beautiful places and colorful life of Vietnam.